 we are in full balanced control, inner harmony of all the dimensions that make us who we are:

-what people did to us, or incidents etc, or a combination of all of these.
-This usually is anything but
+or what people did to us, or incidents etc, or a combination of all of these.
+This usually is anything

-strategy, as are the methods used by children of alcoholic/ dysfunctional families.
-The "problem"
+such strategy, as are the methods used by children of alcoholic/ dysfunctional families.
+The

-with these is, that almost none of them work: at best they do so very briefly, before they in turn
+"problem" with these is, that almost none of them work: at best they do so very briefly, before they

-feed our mind, spirit and body with; -any healing journey requires absorbing that truth-, and
+we feed our mind, spirit and body with; -any healing journey requires absorbing that truth- and

 examining what it is we feed ourselves with, so to speak.
 And it is definitely related to who we